Tuesday, December 1, 2020

 Juneteenth

-Juneteenth -- a blending of the words June and nineteenth -- is the oldest known US celebration of the end of slavery.
-It commemorates June 19, 1865.
-That's the day that Union Maj.
-Gen. Gordon Granger rode into Galveston, Texas, and told slaves of their emancipation from slavery.
+Juneteenth is a blending of the words "June" and "nineteenth.
+It is the oldest known US celebration marking the ending of slavery.
+The day commemorates 19 June 1865, when Union MAJ General Gordon Granger rode into Galveston, Texas, and told the slaves that they had been "emancipated", or freed from slavery.

-"In accordance with a proclamation from the Executive of the United States, all slaves are free," Granger read to the crowd that day.
-It came more than two years after President Abraham Lincoln issued the Emancipation Proclamation.
+"In accordance with a proclamation from the Executive of the United States, all slaves are free," Granger read and announced to the crowd that day.
+This proclamation came nearly two-and-a-half years after Lincoln's Emancipation Proclamation, as the reader can note here.
+In 1980, Texas was the first state to make it an official holiday, although it had been informally celebrated since 1865.
+It became a federal holiday in 2021.

 Friday, May 1, 2020